-Why 2-3 hours visit duration is ideal for with baby: This allows a pram-friendly statue walk, Megastore browse, and café break without tiring your baby.
+Why 2-3 hours visit duration is ideal for with baby: Short strolls, shopping, and café breaks fit well into a morning or afternoon with a baby.

-Walk along the East Stand plaza to view bronze statues of club legends.
+Walk along the plaza to see bronze statues of club legends.
+The wide paths are pram-friendly.

 Niyas Khan